udaracamarasinghe/maybank-assinment-project/README.md

 # How to test

-Import postman test script JSON file which located in the root of the application directory into Postman.
+Import postman test script JSON file into POSTMAN, which located in the root of the application directory.

 	assisment-requests.postman_collection.json